 by Ella Tzinberg, Buyer Specialist

 We get questions about purchasing vacant land and building a house quite often.
 While it might seem simple, we’re here to help guide you through the process and help to explain steps that are slightly different from purchasing an existing home.
-Here are some frequently asked questions and answers to help you decide if buying land is the right fit for you.
+Here are some frequently asked questions and answers to help you decide if building on rural land is the right fit for you.

 Is buying land the same as buying a house?